Mainroad Lower Mainland Contracting LP is responsible for the maintenance of British Columbia’s Lower Mainland provincial highways including:

 - Large and diverse stakeholder groups

 - Traffic control flow operations (bridge and tunnel)

-The Lower Mainland Service area: 1,430 lane kilometers including 311 structures (e.g. bridges, retaining walls, culverts, and sign structures) and a wide array of signage ranging from a single face on a post to a face on a sign bridge spanning multiple lanes.
+The Lower Mainland Service area: 1,525 kilometres of roadway including 626 major structures (e.g. bridges, retaining walls, culverts, and sign structures) and a wide array of signage ranging from a single face on a post to a face on a sign bridge spanning multiple lanes.

 - bridge deck and structural repairs